moothes/SALOD/README.md

 We have re-implemented over 20 SOD methods using the same settings, including input size, data loader and evaluation metrics (thanks to [Metrics](https://github.com/lartpang/Py-SOD-VOS-EvalToolkit)).
 Some other networks are debugging now, it is welcome for your contributions on these models.

-*Our new unsupervised SOD method [A2S-v2 framework](https://github.com/moothes/A2S-v2) is public available now!*
+*Our new unsupervised SOD method [A2S-v2 framework](https://github.com/moothes/A2S-v2) was accepted by CVPR 2023!*

 **You can contact me through the official email: zhouhj26@mail2.sysu.edu.cn**